Belgian GP: Lewis Hamilton claims 'money talks' after two laps before final red flag

 "I mean, money talks," said Hamilton told Sky Sports F1.
 "It was literally the two laps to start the race, it's all a money scenario.

-Speaking to Sky Sports F1, FIA race director Michael Masi said that their weather data indicated there was a potential improvement in the conditions.
+Speaking to Sky Sports F1, FIA race director Masi said that their weather data indicated there was potential for improvement in the conditions.

 "We are in constant contact with our official weather provider and there was a window it looked like it was provided there," said FIA race director Michael Masi to Sky F1.

-F1 president Stefano Domenicali backed Race Control's decision making and said that there was no commercial element to the decision to return to the track.
+F1 president Stefano Domenicali backed Race Control's decision-making and said that there was no commercial element in the call to return to the track.

 "There was really the will to do the race," he said.
 "But the problem is that the weather started to be even worse and with the comments that the race control was receiving it was really wrong to keep on doing that because it was clear after that unfortunately after that gap potential the weather wouldn't improve.
 So that was the reason behind that.